Hi!

 A bit about me: I like making stuff.
 I love coding stuff.
 I also have hobbies and interests.
 When I'm really in the mood, I sometimes create blogposts!
 Besides these things, I also volunteer at the local CoderDojo, where children come together to learn programming in a playful manner, using Scratch, CodeCombat, ...

 I try to be an open source software advocate.
 I always try to use software that's open source, and my own projects are always open source as well.
 Maybe if I keep repeating "open source" you'll be brainwashed into seeing the light.
 Open source open source open source.
-That being said, if you're interested in a list of all the open source programs and apps I use, you can find those here.
+That being said, I keep a list of all the open source programs that I use and can recommend, so if you're interested in that you can find those here.

 Some of my biggest achievements in no particular order are: